 These days are deducted from the employee's sick leave.
 However, an employee may not use more than the accrued leave for illness or injury.
 Personal necessity leave may not be used for political activities or demonstrations, to extend vacation or holiday periods, for recreational or social activities, for civic or organizational activities, for employee association activities, for routine personal activities, for occupational investigation, or for matters that can be taken care of outside work hours.
-Employees must submit a Record of Absence form (Appendix M) at least five workdays prior to the date of absence.
+Employees must give advance notice prior to taking Personal Necessity time off.